-The City of Waterloo Department of Public Works picks up the following items curbside on the 1st and 3rd Mondays of each month from April through the end of November:
+The City of Waterloo Department of Public Works picks up the following items curbside on the 1st and 3rd Mondays throughout the year.

 Brush service is not available during the months of December through March, unless a major storm occurs.